 But it’s not as easy as you’d think.
 Posing and photographing a senior is very different from posing an adult.

-Seniors are coming into their own personalities and have their own ideas about how the session should unfold.
+Seniors come into their own personalities and have their own ideas about how the session should unfold.
 It’s important to have a pre-consultation where you can ask questions and get to know the senior better.

 Make sure you have questions ready before the teen comes to the meeting.
-You can ask them about their hobbies, activities, where they like to spend their time, how they feel about becoming adults, favorite music, etc.
+You can ask them about their hobbies, activities, favorite music, where they like to spend their time, how they feel about becoming adults, etc.

 These questions will help you to suggest the best outdoor locations and times of day for the session.
 You will also be able to get a read on their personality when you meet face-to-face.

-Creating a questionnaire can seem more productive as this way the teen won’t feel like the consultation is an interrogation.
+Creating a questionnaire can be more productive.
+That way, the teen won’t feel like the consultation is an interrogation.
 Keep the conversation focused on them and keep it light.

-Ask the parents for their input as well since they will most likely want photos for their home, desk, family, and friends.
+Ask the parents for input since they will most likely want photos for their home, desk, family, and friends.
 Ask them what they plan to use the photos for.
 Will they make graduation announcement cards?
 Party invites?

 This is a great way to get an idea of what you are shooting for in terms of final products.

-3. Include Cap & Gown Pictures
+8. Include Cap and Gown Pictures

 Have the teen bring their cap and gown to the session as well.
 This is more for the parents than the teen.
 But it is a nice addition to the gallery to have cap and gown photos.

-After you’ve taken the classic cap and gown photo, take advantage of its presence and have fun with the cap and gown.
+After you’ve taken the classic cap-and-gown photo, take advantage of its presence and have fun with the cap and gown.
 Take photos of the teen throwing the cap in the air and catching it.

 Maybe invite the parents into a few photos adjusting the tassel.
 Have the teen hold the cap in their hands while you get an up-close photo of them holding the cap.

 If the teen hasn’t picked up their cap and gown, or you do the session in advance, ask them to borrow one from a friend.
 Many thrift stores also carry used caps and gowns from local schools.

-Photographing senior sessions on location is fun and keeps the session moving quickly so that the teen won’t get bored.
+Photographing senior sessions on location is fun and keeps the session moving quickly so the teen won’t get bored.

 If the teen is going away for school, you can photograph them in their hometown.
-Take photos of places where they hang out often, like coffee shops, movie theatres, game halls, or in front of their soon-to-be alma mater.
+Take photos of places they hang out often, like coffee shops, movie theatres, game halls, or in front of their soon-to-be alma mater.

 Use locations that play into the teen’s personality.
 For example, if they run track and field, go to the track that they practice or compete at.
 If they play football or soccer, take photos at the school’s stadium.

 If they are into music or theatre, photograph them on a stage in a local theatre or the one at their current high school.
 There are lots of indoor and outdoor senior picture idea possibilities!

 Look at their social media profiles and see what draws their attention the most in photos.
 If they are taking moody dark photos, perhaps that is something you can incorporate into the session.

 Photograph the teen from afar to create more negative space within the frame.
-Use shapes like the s-curve, repeated patterns, color contrasts, and reflections.
+Use shapes like the S curve, repeated patterns, color contrasts, and reflections.

 Photographing teens together during senior portraits can be really fun for both you and the teens.
 You could also offer to photograph a group of seniors together.

-Get candid photos of the group as well by having them do an activity together.
+Get candid photos of the group by having them do an activity together.
 They can build human pyramids, blow up balloons, or play games together.
 This will get them to loosen up and be more natural in front of the camera.